Physiotherapy, occupational therapy, dietetics and speech and language therapy

 The main focus for our physiotherapy service is the rehabilitation gym, although we do carry out sessions either on the inpatient wards or in some circumstances as a one off visit to patients’ homes.
 Physiotherapy can help to alleviate or control a range of symptoms or physical disabilities including neurological, respiratory, orthopaedic, and musculoskeletal conditions.

-Patients may be given a personalised exercise program to do at home, or work with a Physio weekly in the gym or be referred into one of the group exercise classes: Pilates or Circuits in the gym.
+Patients may be given a personalised exercise programme to do at home, work with a physio on a weekly basis in the gym or be referred to one of our group exercise classes.

-View our video on The Gym at St Christopher’s created by the physio team and used for teaching which may be useful for patients and families/carers to watch
+View our video on The Gym at St Christopher’s, which may be useful for patients and families/carers to watch.

 Occupational Therapy sessions are usually carried out either on the wards, in the Anniversary Centre or at a patient’s home.
 Occupational Therapists can advise and assist with rearranging or adapting the home environment more suitably for a patient’s needs.
 They can also offer practice runs to trial an activity or a particular piece of equipment before going home.

 Dietitian and Speech and Language Therapy